 Your employer must establish a housekeeping program sufficient to maintain all surfaces as free as practicable of accumulations of lead dust.
-HEPA vacuuming is the preferred method of meeting this requirement, and the use of compressed air to clean floors and other surfaces is generally prohibited unless removal with compressed air is done in conjunction with ventilation systems designed to contain dispersal of the lead dust.
+HEPA vacuuming is the preferred method of meeting this requirement, and the use of compressed air to clean floors and other surfaces is absolutely prohibited.
 Dry or wet sweeping, shoveling, or brushing may not be used except where vacuuming or other equally effective methods have been tried and do not work.
-Vacuums must be used equipped with a special filter called a HEPA filter and be used and emptied in a manner which minimizes the reentry of lead into the workplace.
+Vacuums must be equipped with a HEPA filter or a filter at least as effective as a HEPA filter and be used and emptied in a manner which minimizes the reentry of lead into the workplace.

 VII.
-Hygiene Facilities, Practices and Regulated Areas -- subsection (i)
+Hygiene Facilities and Practices -- subsection (i)